Irvinehimself/ArchAudit-Report/README.md

 # Installation:
 Once I get some feedback, I will put it in the AUR.
 Until then, installation is a matter of personal choice.
 This post on the Arch forums discusses various installation options for bash shells: https://bbs.archlinux.org/viewtopic.php?id=165042

-You should note that the choice of installation directory may be limited by your security model.
-For example, without fiddling, neither Grsecurity, nor Firejail with Apparmor enabled allow you to run executables from your home directory.
+Primarily, the most important consideration is to check that the file "archaudit-report" has permission to run as an executable.
+I believe 'chmod 755  archaudit-report’ does the trick, (alternatively you can use your file-manager GUI 😅)

-With the above caveat in mind, (apart from just dropping the file into a terminal,) the easiest installation method is to copy, (as root,) ‘archaudit-report’ into ‘/usr/local/bin/’.
-Since this is already in  $PATH, nothing further should be needed and simply entering ‘archaudit-report’ into a terminal will generate the report.
+If your security model permits it, for testing, you can just drop the file into a terminal.
+For a full installation, (necessary to run ‘archaudit-report’ directly from the command line,) the easiest method is to copy, (as root,) ‘archaudit-report’ into ‘/usr/local/bin/’.
+Since this directory is already in  $PATH, nothing further should be needed.

-**Note:** It is **ABSOLUTELY NOT** necessary to run this shell with sudo!
+Note, it is **ABSOLUTELY NOT** necessary to run this shell with sudo!

-**Note:** Do not confuse ‘/usr/local/bin/’ with ‘/usr/bin’.
+Similarly, do not confuse ‘/usr/local/bin/’ with ‘/usr/bin’.

-If there is a problem, check that non root users have  permission to run it as an executable, I believe  ‘sudo chmod 755  archaudit-report’ does the trick.

 On a final note, when running ‘untrusted’😈 applications, a sandbox is a really good idea.
 Firetools-0.9.46  has an excellent wizard which, (literally,)  allows you create a sandbox in seconds.
 Unfortunately, you will have to compile it yourself, since the AUR Firetools, (at version 0.9.44,) is out of date.